tungle92/Changepoints-Detection/README.md

 -   `OP`
 -   `PELT`
-They all have two arguments: the unsorted vector `x` and 'beta.
+They all have two arguments: the initial seris vector data `x` and `beta`.

 ```{r}
 graph_cp <- function(x, cps){